Indigenous food security in Canada: Impact of climate change

 Climate change is a serious concern for Indigenous Canadians.
 This region has already felt the impacts of the change of environment on their food supply.
-There are very distinctive Indigenous cultural groups in the north and they are the Yukon First Nation, Dene, Metis, Gwich’in, and Inuit.
+There are very distinctive Indigenous cultural groups in the north including the Yukon First Nation, Dene, Metis, Gwich’in, and Inuit.
 Approximately 70% of Indigenous adults in the North hunt and fish as a means of sustenance and 96% of those adults rely on the food they receive from natural resources.
 Climate change has been found to have an impacts on the movement of animals and the hunting conditions.
 Sea ice travel is a main component of hunting for Inuit.
 They must travel across ice roads to gain access to wildlife resources.
 If the ice is not as strong or does not reach as far than this results in less hunting time and a lesser chance of bringing home a substantial amount of food.
 The implications of less hunting time have a severe effect on the nutritional value of the Inuit diet.
 The decreased ice road time also hinders the delivery of market foods and increases the price of these staples when other modes of transportation (such as flying) have to be employed.
 Other weather conditions such as increased winds, higher rainfall records, decreased snowfall, lack of extreme cold temperatures, increased coastal erosion, decreased animal population growth and lower fresh water levels all contribute to food insecurity in certain northern Inuit communities.
 Establishing a community based food supply is a viable option for northern and remote Indigenous communities because it ensures that everyone is meeting the nutritional needs that are essential for survival.
 These communities need to adapt to the changing environment or their food security will decline substantially.

 Impact of the COVID-19 pandemic

 The COVID-19 pandemic, which already hit the Indigenous communities particularly hard, has also had a negative impact on their food security.
-Food prices increased as the Canadian economy entered a recession due to the pandemic, but even as the rest of the economy began to recover in 2021, food prices were still projected to go up by.
+Food prices increased as the Canadian economy entered a recession due to the pandemic, but even as the rest of the economy began to recover in 2021, food prices were still projected to go up.

+Food security in Arctic regions including Inuit Nunangat

+There has been a particular focus on food security issues in Arctic regions of North America, including Alaska.
+In 2021, Kristen M. Green and colleagues published a study proving environmental issues occurring in other Arctic regions in Alaska, saying the side effects “mediate access to subsistence resources”, ultimately leading to economic problems and severe food insecurity.
+The animals that Alaskan Indigenous communities hunt have been a part of their traditions for hundreds of years and have become vital for their diet.
+For example, in Shishmaref, the seal is a very commonly hunted animal, mainly for preparing seal oil, characterized as "the epicenter of subsistence" because it is a staple ingredient for so many traditions.